 Natural gas which is one of the oil derivatives is a gas lighter than air, inflammable, colourless and odourless.
 It consists of various hydrocarbons like methane (CH4) and ethane (C2H6).
 Gas reserves are located underground usually together with oil as associate gas.
 They can also be extracted from non-associated gas fields.
 Natural gas can be used without refining and is transported by pipelines or by vessels in liquid form after being liquefied.

-Further, the Tuz Gölü (Salt Lake) Natural Gas Underground Storage Project, which is currently under construction, was revised by the High Planning Council (YPK) with a decision no. 2016/43 dated December 16th, 2016.
-It’s planned to reach 5.4 bcm working gas capacity and 80 mcm/day withdrawal capacity by 2023
+Further, the Tuz Gölü (Salt Lake) Natural Gas Underground Storage Project, which first phase of this project is currentlyactive.
+It’s planned to reach 5.4 bcm working gas capacity and 80 mcm/day withdrawal capacity by 2023.

-The first Floating Storage and Regasification Unit (FSRU) of Turkey is invested by the private sector in Aliağa/İzmir on 23 December 2016 so as to achieve supply security and diversification of gas sources.
-Moreover, studies for the connection of FSRU to natural gas transmission system in Hatay/Dörtyol and Saros Gulfs are continuing by BOTAS.
+The first Floating Storage and Regasification Unit (FSRU) of Turkey is invested by the private sector in Aliağa/İzmir on so as to achieve supply security and diversification of gas sources.
+In Hatay/Dortyol the second FSRU of Turkey has been opened.
+Moreover, studies for the connection of FSRU to natural gas transmission system in Saros Gulfs are continuing by BOTAS.

 Turkey puts excessive emphasis and priority in domestic oil and natural gas exploration and production activities.
 Projects developed for transporting gas to be produced in the neighbouring regions to Europe through Turkey have always been supported for their strategic importance.
 Our strategy to become a gas trading hub in the region at the medium and long term is insistently maintained.

 The details presented here have been prepared with the aim of informing the users of the website of our Ministry, and do not possess the characteristics of official binding documents.